 In a pre-processing phase every FD has been analyzed as an instance of one the feature types proposed in Lebani and Pianta (2010b).
-In doing so, we exploited the fact that all FDs have been produced as an answer to a specific question that was formulated on the basis of one these feature types.
-The appropriateness of the descriptions was manually checked by one of the authors.
+In doing so, we exploited the fact that all FDs have been produced as an answer to a specific question that was formulated on the basis of one of these feature types.
+Nevertheless, the appropriateness of the descriptions produced by the subjects with regard to the expected feature type was manually checked by one of the authors.
 This led to the deletion of 1,023 raw descriptions because they were conveying technical, autobiographical or patently wrong information.
-Given the remaining descriptions, in 2,247 cases we recategorized the FD, and associated it to a feature type different from that implied by the subject.
+Given the remaining descriptions, in 2,247 cases we re-categorized the FD, and associated it to a feature type different from that associated to the question.
 Summing up, a total of 3270 features (17.3% of the total) underwent some change in this phase.